Crowns Northridge Advanced Dentistry

 Crowns are perhaps one of the most common dental treatments that are administered to patients all over the world.
 Given their common nature, it is hard to go wrong with any aspect of the treatment, which is why, the incidence of risks and problems associated with the treatment are quite low.

-However, to be on the safe side, Dr Isaac Kashani and Dr Dani Benyaminy might always recommend their patients to watch out for any symptoms which could point towards a potential problem point after the treatment has concluded.
+However, to be on the safe side, Dr Isaac Kashani might always recommend their patients to watch out for any symptoms which could point towards a potential problem point after the treatment has concluded.

 Here are some of the possible risks and problems that are likely to cause a problem to a patient: